 If a household is receiving family support, divide the payment by the number of members in the household.
 The amount of the payment allocated to the child(ren) is considered child support and is disregarded.
-Count the amount of the payment allocated to the adult(s) as alimony or spousal support if the payment meets one of the following criteria:
+The amount of the payment allocated to the adult(s) is considered alimony/spousal support.
+To determine whether alimony/spousal support is counted as income, see SECTION 16.5#2 ALIMONY/SPOUSAL SUPPORT.